NigelThomas/pythonudx/README.md

 This repository includes some example Python UDXs for SQLstream.

+## pipein

+This streaming UDX runs a command and reads its STDOUT, passing the lines back in a single "LINE" column until the command terminates.

+This allows us to accomplish:
+* Reading from a source type that isn't directly supported.
+* Reading history at startup (read old files and then tail -F the latest file)
+* Reading directly from a unix pipe

+It would be quite easy to extend this to handle a command pipeline (each command pipes into the next command, and the final command pipes into the Python UDX).

+### Parameters
+* Cursor - this is ignored - no rows are fetched
+* Command - a command string which will be split (on spaces) and passed to subprocess.Popen

 ## readfile

 This streaming UDX reads lines from files in a specified directory, and then exits